 \subsection{Image sources}

-\textbf{Wikipedia Tables} Wikipedia tables generally follow a hierarchical table structure and are often rich in visual information.
-61.5\%~of the tables in \datasetname~are lossless visualizations sourced from Wikipedia (See Appendix \ref{app:task_img_source} for a breakdown of image sources per task).
+\textbf{Wikipedia Tables} Wikipedia tables generally follow a hierarchical structure and are often rich in visual information.
+61.5\%~of the tables in \datasetname~are lossless visualizations sourced from Wikipedia (see Appendix \ref{app:task_img_source} for a breakdown of image sources per task).
 These tables are referenced in 67.4\%~of all examples in the dataset.
 Each table from the seed datasets was traced back to its original visualization in the corresponding Wikipedia article and captured in a screenshot.\footnote{Table images were rendered using Firefox in headless mode (version 142.0.1 with GeckoDriver version 0.36.0) at an effective rendering density of 96~PPI (which stands for Pixels Per Inch).}.
 A key challenge in retrieving the original visualizations was that the seed datasets were created at different times, while Wikipedia articles are continuously updated.
 To address this, we relied on the metadata released with the seed datasets and also reached out to their authors to find out when the tables were harvested (see Appendix \ref{app:crawling_dates}).
 We used Wikipedia's archiving API to retrieve each article as it appeared at the time of crawling.
-All Wikipedia tables in \datasetname~are linked to their source via both the page identifier and the corresponding revision identifier (\textit{oldid}).
-As Wikipedia pages often contain multiple tables, we needed to identify which one corresponded to the seed example.
-We did this by computing the \cite{levenshtein1966binary} edit distance between Wikipedia tables and seed tables, both represented in markdown format, and selecting those with the highest similarity value.
-We set a minimum similarity threshold of 0.70; in cases without a match, the serialized seed table was rendered as an image.
+All Wikipedia tables in \datasetname~are linked to their source via the page identifier and the corresponding revision identifier (\textit{oldid}).
+As Wikipedia pages often contain multiple tables, we identified which one corresponded to the seed example by computing the \cite{levenshtein1966binary} edit distance between the tables represented in markdown format, and selecting those with the highest similarity value.
+We set a minimum similarity threshold of 0.7.
+In cases without a match, the serialized seed table was rendered as an image.